edenobrega/multimode-hangman-5p/TESTING.md

 ![play mobile](documentation/responsive/play-mobile.png)

-- As a user if i fail to guess within 11 guesses or 120seconds i want to be shown the answer
+- As a user if I fail to guess within 11 guesses or 120seconds I want to be shown the answer

 ![phrase fail](documentation/features/phrase-fail.png)